-Lastly, we would like to advocate for caution in any interpretation of mental state decoding decisions of DL models.
+Last, we would like to advocate for caution in any interpretation of the mental state decoding decisions of DL models.
 DL models have an unmatched ability to learn from and represent complex data.
-Accordingly, their learned mappings between input data and decoding decisions can be highly-complex and counterintuitive.
-For example, recent empirical work has shown that DL methods trained in mental state decoding analyses can identify individual mental states through voxels that exhibit meaningfully stronger activity in these states as well as voxels with meaningfully reduced activity in these states, leading to explanations that assign high attribution scores to voxels that receive both positive and negative weights in a standard GLM contrast analysis of the same BOLD data \citep{thomas_evaluating_2021}.
-It is thus essential to always interpret any explanations of an interpretation method in the light of the results of standard analyses of the same BOLD data \cite[e.g., with linear models][]{friston_statistical_1994,kriegeskorte_information-based_2006,grosenick_interpretable_2013} as well as related empirical findings \cite[e.g., as provided by NeuroSynth;][]{yarkoni_large-scale_2011}, to understand how a model's weighting of the input in its decoding decision relates to the characteristics of the input data.
+Accordingly, their learned mappings between input data and decoding decisions can be highly complex and counterintuitive.
+For example, recent empirical work has shown that DL methods trained in mental state decoding analyses can identify individual mental states through voxels that exhibit meaningfully stronger activity in these states as well as voxels with meaningfully reduced activity in these states, leading to explanations that assign high relevance scores to voxels that receive both positive and negative weights in a standard GLM contrast analysis of the same BOLD data~\citep{thomas_evaluating_2021}.
+To understand how a model's weighting of the input in its decoding decision relates to the characteristics of the input data, it is therefore essential to compare the explanations of any attribution method to the results of standard analyses of the BOLD data~\cite[e.g., with linear models;][]{friston_statistical_1994,kriegeskorte_information-based_2006,grosenick_interpretable_2013} as well as related empirical findings~\cite[e.g., as provided by NeuroSynth;][]{yarkoni_large-scale_2011}.